full-fron•tal (JavaScript):

 He's been nominated standards champion of the year 2008 by .net magazine in the UK and currently sports the fashionable job title "International Developer Evangelist" spending his time going from conference to conference and university to university to speak and train people on systems provided by Yahoo and other web companies that want to make this web thing work well for everybody.

-The author of the infinitely useful QuirksMode, subject to be confirmed.
+The author of the infinitely useful QuirksMode talking about: W3C Widgets.

 Peter-Paul Koch is a freelance front-end consultant, agent, and trainer in Amsterdam, the Netherlands.
 He has won international renown with his browser compatibility research, frequently speaks at conferences, has founded Fronteers, the Dutch association of front-end professionals, and advises browser vendors on their implementation of the web standards.